 - A travel reimbursement voucher estimating your expenses and including supervisory approval for travel.
-The travel reimbursement voucher can be found on the Business Office webpage: http://www.lssu.edu/busoff/travel.php
+The travel reimbursement voucher can be found on the Business Office web page.

-- P-cards are the preferred stream of funding expenses related to the FIT award.
-Please contact the FCT Admin Coordinator for more information.
+- P-Cards are the preferred stream of funding expenses related to the FIT award.
+Please contact the CETAL Administrative Support Coordinator for more information.

-Applications can be submitted to: Faculty Center for Teaching c/o the Co-Coordinators:
+Applications can be submitted to: Center for Engaged Teaching and Learning c/o the Co-Coordinators:

-Successful awardees will be expected to provide a written report to the Faculty Center regarding the implementation of the practice.
-A subsequent brown bag will be scheduled for you to share knowledge gained, evaluations and assessment results, as well as best practices and results from the FIT award.
+Successful awardees will provide a written report to the CETAL regarding the implementation of the practice.
+A subsequent learning presentation will be scheduled for you to share knowledge gained, evaluations and assessment results, as well as best practices and results from the FIT award.

-Faculty members considering making an application for FIT grants are encouraged to contact the Faculty Center Co-Coordinators to discuss their idea.
+Faculty members considering making an application for FIT grants are encouraged to contact the CETAL Co-Coordinators to discuss their idea.

-- Dr. Cathy Chaput, Assistant Professor Education, FCT Co-Coordinator
+- Dr. Cathy Chaput, Assistant Professor Education, CETAL Co-Coordinator

-- Dr. Joseph D. Susi II, Professor, Athletic Training, FCT Co-Coordinator
+- Dr. Joseph D. Susi II, Professor, Athletic Training, CETAL Co-Coordinator

 - Ms. Julie Barbour, Assistant Professor, English